 Adaptation to environmental change in Amazonian Indigenous communities: the role of human-ecosystem interactions in supporting positive change

 Claudia is a DPhil candidate at the Environmental Change Institute, University of Oxford.
 Her research focuses on adaptation to climate change in Amazonian Indigenous communities, and the role of human-ecosystem interactions and biocultural diversity in supporting resilience and positive responses to environmental change.
 In completing this research, Claudia has conducted extensive anthropological and socio-ecological research with several Indigenous communities of the Bolivian and Peruvian Amazon, particularly Brazil nut harvesting communities of the Tacana II group and communities in the Llanos de Moxos region of Bolivia.

-Previously, Claudia has worked for two environmental think-thanks: Global Canopy Programme (Oxford) as Forests & Wellbeing Researcher, where she worked on the Amazonia Security Agenda and the Community-based Forest Monitoring projects; and at Climate Strategies (Cambridge/London), supporting work on several publications including the book Planetary Economics (2013, Routeledge).
+Previously, Claudia has worked for two environmental think-tanks: Global Canopy Programme (Oxford) as Forests and Wellbeing Researcher, where she worked on the Amazonia Security Agenda and the Community-based Forest Monitoring projects; and at Climate Strategies (Cambridge/London), supporting work on several publications including the book Planetary Economics (2013, Routeledge).